OpenEvents V1: Large-Scale Benchmark Dataset for Multimodal Event Grounding: Abstract

 \section{Abstract}

-We introduce OpenEvents V1, a large-scale benchmark dataset aimed at advancing event-centric vision-language understanding.
-Unlike conventional image captioning and retrieval datasets that emphasize surface-level descriptions, OpenEvents V1 focuses on contextual and temporal grounding through two primary tasks: (1) generating rich, event-aware image captions and (2) retrieving event-relevant images based on narrative-style textual queries.
-The dataset contains over 200,000 news articles and 400,000 associated images sourced from CNN and The Guardian, spanning diverse domains and time periods.
-We provide extensive baseline results and standardized evaluation protocols for both tasks.
-OpenEvents V1 establishes a robust foundation for developing multimodal models capable of deep reasoning over complex real-world events.
-The dataset is available at \url{https://ltnghia.github.io/eventa/openevents-v1}.
+We introduce OpenEvents V1, a large-scale benchmark dataset designed to advance event-centric vision–language understanding.
+Unlike conventional image captioning and retrieval datasets that focus on surface-level descriptions, OpenEvents V1 dataset emphasizes contextual and temporal grounding through three primary tasks: (1) generating rich, event-aware image captions, (2) retrieving event-relevant news articles from image queries, and (3) retrieving event-relevant images from narrative-style textual queries.
+The dataset comprises over 200,000 news articles and 400,000 associated images sourced from CNN and The Guardian, spanning diverse domains and time periods.
+We provide extensive baseline results and standardized evaluation protocols for all tasks.
+OpenEvents V1 establishes a robust foundation for developing multimodal AI systems capable of deep reasoning over complex real-world events.
+The dataset is publicly available at \url{https://ltnghia.github.io/eventa/openevents-v1}.

 \ccsdesc[500]{Information systems~Information retrieval} \ccsdesc[500]{Applied computing~Media arts} \ccsdesc[500]{Computing methodologies~Computer vision} \ccsdesc[500]{Computing methodologies~Machine learning}